grocid/passdesktop/README.md

 ### Possible leaks

 When an Apple computer goes into hibernation (not regular sleep), in-memory contents are transferred to disk.
 The Filevault key itself can be recovered when device is in sleep (default for desktops), or deep/hybrid sleep, or whatever they call it (default for laptops), so presumably the token is also somewhere.
 The difference (in description) between hybrid and full hibernation is only that memory power is disconnected, so it might mean that in the hibernation file you also have all keys.
 And there is also a, notably non-standard, option to wipe the Filevault key each time the system goes to standby.
 By default Apple do not wipe the key -- this is usability consideration -- user gets faster response from system and no annoying passwords are needed.
+There is

+There is the ```pmset somethingVaultKeysomethingsomething``` setting.
 If you are concerned about this, I suggest you do some own research.

 ## Performance